ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

    * List of logic segments per microservice
 * Recovery processing, scaling
-   * We expect this to be highly patterned and template driven not requiring example-specific design
+   * We expect this to be highly patterned and template driven not requiring example-specific design With the above information coging of each microservice and other components of the sprint should be straightforward.

+## Steps in the design process
+Here we describe in generic terms, each step in the process of deriving event-linked microservice specification.
+In following section we will describe in more detail how each of these steps plays out in the specific context of the the k container shipping example.

+List of generic steps:
+* Step 1 - limit the context and scope for this particular build / sprint
+   * we assume that we are developing a particular build for a sprint within some agile development ; additional functions and complexity may be added in later sprints
+   * working from the initial list of aggregates, select which aggregates will be included in this build
+   * for each aggregate possible choices are: (1) to completely skip and workaround the aggregate in this build (2) to include a full lifecycle implementation of the aggregate (3) to provide a simplified lifecycle implementation - typicall a table of entities is initialized at start up, and state changes to existing entities are tracked
+   * determine whether there are simulation services or predictive analytics service to be included in the build
+   * identify the external query apis and command apis which this build will support

 ## Example of a reference to an image
 Here is an example of screen I may use: